Propanoplosaurus: Description

 The specimen has a preserved length of thirteen centimetres.
-The total length of the individual was estimated as between twenty-four and twenty-eight centimetres.
-Only the skull shows osteoderms and the authors suggest this was a common developmental stage of all nodosaurids, together with a long middle section of the snout which is characterised by a unique cross-pattern of the bone plates, probably formed by the triangular osteoderms of the maxillae.
+The total length of the individual was estimated at between twenty-four and twenty-eight centimetres.
+Only the skull shows osteoderms, and the authors suggest this was a common developmental stage of all nodosaurids, together with a long middle section of the snout, which is characterised by a unique cross-pattern of the bone plates, probably formed by the triangular osteoderms of the maxillae. it is a nodosaur.

 Classification

 Propanoplosaurus was by the describers assigned to the Nodosauridae.